aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 AFIDEVICE     7     0x1d0f      0x1042    0000:00:1e.0
 ```

-*The list displayed above is for F1.16xl instance that have 8 FPGA on slot 0 through 7.
+*The list displayed above is for F1.16xl instance that have 8 FPGA on slot 0 through 7*

   *The VendorId is the PCIe Configuration space Vendor Id, with 0x1d0f representation Amazon registered PCIe vendorId.
-The developer can choose the VendorId for his/her own AFIs
+The developer can choose the VendorId for his/her own AFIs*

-  *The DeviceId is the PCIe Configuration space Device Id, with 0x1042 being the default
+  *The DeviceId is the PCIe Configuration space Device Id, with 0x1042 being the default*

-  *The DBDF is the common PCIe bus topology representation representation the Domain:Bus#:Device#:Function#
+  *The DBDF is the common PCIe bus topology representation representation the Domain:Bus#:Device#:Function#*

 #### Describing the AFI content loaded on a specific FPGA Slot